-When making an appointment during Fall 2020, please select online appointments as often as possible.
+When making an appointment during Spring 2021, please select online appointments as often as possible.
 Limited in-person appointments will take place during designated hours at the Writing Center, Alderson 133.
 Please see our page on Covid-19 procedures in the Writing Center.

 Online appointments take place remotely with a live consultant.
 You have the option to use text chat, audio and/or video chat during your session.
 After you make an appointment, log on 5 minutes before it starts, and click “start or join online session.”
 Watch our video below for more information about what to expect in an online appointment.

 To visit the Writing Center, please go to our online scheduler at mines.mywconline.com.
 Log in or register for an account with your Mines email address.
 You will then be able to see the entire schedule and make, change, or cancel appointments.
 Appointments are 50 minutes in length.
 Although 30 minute appointments are available, we recommend you only use these for brainstorming sessions, outlining, or assignments under 300 words.

 If you need to cancel, you must do so at least 25 minutes before your appointment time or the system will mark you as a no-show.
 After three no-shows, you will be locked out of the system.

 During your appointment, you and your consultant will discuss your goals and establish an agenda to help you reach them.
 You can expect sessions to last 50 minutes and to leave with anything from an outline to a rough draft to a final draft, depending on your stage of the writing process.
 With repeat appointments, you can expect to become a more competent, confident communicator.